boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 #### Axis Format

-This option allows you to format the primary and secondary axis values from the formatting details provided using the `Format` button.
-For more details,refer to the this [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+This option allows you to format the primary and secondary axis values using the formatting details provided using the `Format` button.
+For more details, refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Formatting option](/static/assets/visualizing-data/visualization-widgets/images/line-chart/formatting-button.png)